🛠 Hardware Fix

 Disconnect Other USB Devices

-Too many connected devices can cause conflicts or power issues.
+Too many connected devices can cause power or conflict issues.

 • Unplug unnecessary USB devices